-Below I give an concise overview of the two parts, and each chapter of my PhD ‘Haptic Encounters with Archaeological Knowing: Bodily Practices in Excavation’ (2017), supervised by dr. Maria Puig de la Bellacasa and Prof. John Cromby.
+Below I give a concise overview of the two parts, and each chapter of my PhD ‘Haptic Encounters with Archaeological Knowing: Bodily Practices in Excavation’ (2017), supervised by Prof. Maria Puig de la Bellacasa and Prof. John Cromby.

 The manuscript is divided into two parts:

 In Part I (chapters 1 – 3) I describe and critique what it means to do science in modern times, and takes a position on the embodied, relational, and sensory character of constructing new scientific knowledge.

 In Part II (chapters 4-5, including methodology) I describe how new knowledge is constructed from the vantage point of archaeological theory, and contrast this with my ethnographic data from the Ardnamurchan Transitions Project in north-west Scotland.

 Chapter 1: Drawing on literature from Science and Technology Studies (STS) and feminist standpoint theory, I show that the foundation of modern science depends on a radical split between two domains: the ‘social’ and the ‘natural’.
 I trace this split to a strong modern discrimination in favor of the culturally dominant sense of sight, and relate science to power, gender and politics.

 Chapter 2: Here I introduce the body, embodiment, feelings and the senses as practically present in scientific research.
 I emphasize the multiplicity of sensory experience, and the crucial notion that relationality and change has to be included in how scientific objectivity is understood.